Books

 Written with Cassandra Dana, Drew Hornbein, and Vincent Russell

-August 2020, Media Enterprise Design Lab
+August 2020, Media Economies Design Lab

 Community Rules is a simple tool to help make great communities even better and healthier.
 It includes nine templates for organizational structures that communities can choose from, combine, or react against.
 The templates here are not meant to represent a complete set of possible arrangements.
 They are a provisional set to help spur much broader explorations, and to invite critique.
 Each of the templates includes example practitioners to illustrate how groups use that organizational structure.
 These templates are also available at CommunityRule.info, where you can customize them according to the needs of your group.